yiweisun/Toxic-Comments-Classification-Web-App/README.md

     `git clone https://github.com/yiweisun/msia423_project`

-4. Create a virtual environment
+4. Create a virtual environment named "msiapp", you can change the name to the one you want

     `conda create -n msiapp python=3`